Top 10 Best Castles in Germany:

-Burresheim Castle, Mayen: Built in 1157, the stout Burresheim Castle was one of only two castles in the region to never be over taken in the upheavals of the 1700s-1800 or the French Revolution.
+Burresheim Castle, Mayen: Built in 1157, the stout Burresheim Castle was one of only two castles in the region to never be overtaken in the upheavals of the 1700s-1800 or the French Revolution.

-Babelsberg Castle, Postdam: The reach of the Prussian Royal family and their castles was large.
+Babelsberg Castle, Postdam: The reach of the Prussian Royal family and their castles were large.
 In addition to Hohenzollern and Sigmaringen Castles mentioned above, they also had Babelsberg Castle near Berlin.
 Prince Wilhelm of Hohenzollern built this one in 1833 as a Summer home before becoming King of Prussia and Germany.
 It is on the smaller side, but still pretty cool.

-Herten Castle, Herten: Lakeside castle first built in the 1300s known known for its beautiful reflection in the water.
+Herten Castle, Herten: Lakeside castle first built in the 1300s known for its beautiful reflection in the water.